wang900115/LCA/README.md

 ## 🚀 Overview

-LCA is a simple and extensible WebSocket-based and RestFul chat system written in Go.
+LCA is a simple and extensible WebSocket-based and RestFulAPI message chat system written in Go.
 It is designed to be easily deployable and modifiable for various real-time communication use cases.

 ## Get Started